vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 curl -s "http://localhost:8080/search/?query=what%20is%20the%20definition%20of%20business%20law?&ranking=ltr" |python -m json.tool
 </pre>

-The data set is small, but one gets a feel for how the data and how the doc tttt query expansion work.
+The data set is small, but one gets a feel for how the data and how the doc ttttt query expansion work.
 Note that negative relevance scores from the GBDT evaluation is normal.

 ## Full Evaluation (Using full dataset, all 2.3M documents)